-In the context of the Medical Services Advisory Committee (MSAC), co-dependent technologies are medical technologies that rely on another technology to achieve its intended purpose or enhance its effect.
+In the context of the Medical Services Advisory Committee (MSAC), a co-dependent technology is a medical technology/service that relies on another technology to achieve its intended purpose or enhance its effect.

-A co-dependency occurs when the use of one health technology directly improves the health outcomes (e.g. a medicine, or medical device or procedure) by the use of another health technology (e.g. a pathology or an imaging diagnostic technology), which might more accurately identify patient subsets most likely to gain from the therapy or monitor therapy response.
+A co-dependency occurs when use of one health technology/service (e.g. a medicine, or medical device or procedure) directly improves health outcomes by adding another health technology (e.g. a diagnostic pathology or imaging technology), which more accurately identifies patient subsets most likely to gain from the therapy (or monitor therapy response).

 There are a number of different scenarios for possible co-dependencies that involve medical services:

 Therapeutic medical service + investigative medical service (both requiring funding approval through MSAC)Investigative medical service (funding approval through MSAC) + therapeutic pharmaceutical (funding approval through the Pharmaceutical Benefits Advisory Committee (PBAC)Consultative medical service (funding approval through MSAC) + therapeutic pharmaceutical (funding approval through PBAC)

 What is a Hybrid Technology?Hybrid technologies combine different characteristics of different health technologies within a single product.
 Common examples of hybrid technologies are drug eluting stents or photodynamic therapy for treating skin diseases.

 Co-dependent ApplicationA co-dependent application occurs where one or both health technologies (that make up a co-dependent or hybrid technology) require consideration for public funding.

 A co-dependent application is required when MSAC's consideration of a medical service or technology relies on information from a co-dependent drug or implantable device that PBAC or the Prostheses List Advisory Committee (PLAC) respectively must also consider.